 WMU-specific black bear second game seals may be available to resident bear hunters in WMUs where bear population levels permit.
 The second game seal allows you to harvest a second black bear.
 A seal purchased in the spring can be used in either the spring or fall season.
 A black bear licence tag is required before a second game seal can be purchased.
 A second game seal can be used before the seal received with the licence tag is filled.
 These seals are available from participating ServiceOntario centres.
 You can contact a participating ServiceOntario centre or visit ontario.ca starting in late April of the year of the hunt for information on WMUs where second game seals are available.
-It is illegal to hunt in a WMU not specified on the game seal.
+It is illegal to hunt in a WMU not specified on the game seal when hunting black bears under a second game seal.